-Nothing is only bad, everything have positive and negative, don’t forget each side.
-Just like rose, you can’t just see the flower and forgot the thorn; either way, you can’t just look at thorn and forgot the beauty of the flower.
-God always give us best, even we thought this was awful, but actually God will give us a more than what we had asked.
-Covid-19 let people suffering, but it also let us understand what the most important thing is now.
+In conclusion, no event is only bad.
+Everything has both a positive and negative side, so don’t forget each side.
+Just like a rose, you can’t just see the flower and forgot about the thorns.
+In the same way, you can’t just look at the thorns and forgot the beauty of the flower.
+God always gives us the best, even we though this has been awful.
+But actually God will give us more than what we ask.
+Now millions of are people around the world are suffering Covid-19, but it also helps us understand what the most important things in life are.